kosaraju3333/prometheus/README.md

 ```

 - Added or scraped new target to prometheus
-- Its only test purpose only, I dod not  exposed any metric to /metric that why its fails .
+- Its only test purpose, I did not exposed any metric to /metric that why its fails .

 <img width="1918" height="1039" alt="Screenshot 2025-11-19 at 7 21 18 PM" src="https://github.com/user-attachments/assets/0057016c-56b7-4d75-933f-2922661a77fd" />